Alice Shepard Cary

-Alice Wellington Shepard Cary (born June 2, 1920) is an American retired physician and medical missionary, based in Kyoto from 1947 to 1996.
+Alice Shepard Cary (born June 2, 1920) is an American retired physician and medical missionary, based in Kyoto from 1947 to 1996.
 She was born into a medical missionary family in Turkey.

 Early life and education

-Shepard was born on June 2, 1920 in Gaziantep Province, Turkey, and raised in Istanbul, the daughter of Lorrin A. Shepard and Virginia Moffat Shepard.
+Alice Wellington Shepard was born on June 2, 1920 in Gaziantep Province, Turkey, and raised in Istanbul, the daughter of Lorrin A. Shepard and Virginia Moffat Shepard.
 Her father was a surgeon and director of the American Hospital in Istanbul from 1927 to 1957.
 Her grandparents were medical missionaries Fred D. Shepard and Fanny Andrews Shepard.
 She moved to the United States in 1934 to attend Dana Hall School, and she graduated from Wellesley College in 1942, and earned her medical degree from Yale School of Medicine in 1945.

 Alice Shepard Cary had an aunt, Alice Claudia Shepard Riggs (1885–1983), and a sister-in-law named Mary Alice Cary Shepard (1925–2021), who were both involved in overseas missions.